storacha/w3up/packages/w3up-client/README.md

 async function main () {
-  // from "bring your own Agent" example in `Creating a client object" section` const principal = Signer.parse(process.env.KEY) // created by `npx ucan-key ed --json` in command line, which returns private key and DID for Agent which were stored in environment variables KEY and PROOF const client = await Client.create({ principal })
+  // from "bring your own Agent" example in `Creating a client object" section` const principal = Signer.parse(process.env.KEY) // created by `npx ucan-key ed --json` in command line, which returns private key for Agent DID which was stored in environment variables KEY const client = await Client.create({ principal })

-  // now give Agent the delegation from a Space created in w3cli using `w3 space create` const proof = await parseProof(process.env.PROOF) const space = await client.addSpace(proof) await client.setCurrentSpace(space.did())
+  // now give Agent the delegation from a Space created in w3cli using `w3 space create` const proof = await parseProof(process.env.PROOF) // PROOF created by delegating abilities from Space to the Agent DID associated with the KEY passed in when initializing client a few rows above, using `w3 delegation create <did_from_ucan-key_command_above> --can 'store/add' --can 'upload/add' | base64` const space = await client.addSpace(proof) await client.setCurrentSpace(space.did())